d3rpp/lastfm-curretly-playing-obs/README.md

-where the `user` is the desired last.fm username and the `api_key` is your api key for last.fm, you can make one [here](https://www.last.fm/api/account/create)
+where the `user` is the desired last.fm username and the `api_key` is your api key for last.fm, you can make one [here](https://www.last.fm/api/account/create) this is effectively the same as a `.env` file, except I don't want to setup `dotenv`

 ## note